 The amount of federal income tax withheld is based on withholding tables published by the Internal Revenue Service (IRS) and the information provided on each employee's Form W-4, Employee's Withholding Certificate.

 The IRS revised Form W-4 for 2019 to reflect the Tax Cuts and Jobs Act of 2017 (TCJA) (Pub.
 L. 115-97).
-Employees whose claimed number of withholding allowances was reduced by the TCJA were required to give their employer a new Form W-4 by May 10, 2019.
-The IRS has developed a Tax Withholding Estimator
+Employees whose claimed number of withholding allowances was reduced by the TCJA were required to give their employer a new Form W-4 in 2019.
+The IRS developed a Tax Withholding Estimator

 to help employees determine how many allowances to claim.